 calc_post_norm

-function and assuming the SD of the internal
+function while assuming the SD of the

 As noted earlier, be sure to read in only the data for the internal active treatment arm while excluding the internal control data.